fusioncharts/dev_centre_docs/using-with-javascript-libraries/vuejs/configuring-advanced-features-using-vuejs.md

 This article focuses on how you can use the vue-fusioncharts component to:

-* <a href="/using-with-javascript-libraries/vuejs/configuring-advanced-features-using-vuejs.html#add-annotations-to-the-chart">Add annotations to the chart</a>
+* <a href="/using-with-javascript-libraries/vuejs/configuring-advanced-features-using-vuejs#add-annotations-to-the-chart" class="smoth-scroll">Add annotations to the chart</a>

-* <a href="/using-with-javascript-libraries/vuejs/configuring-advanced-features-using-vuejs.html#change-chart-type-at-runtime">Change chart type at runtime</a>
+* <a href="/using-with-javascript-libraries/vuejs/configuring-advanced-features-using-vuejs#change-chart-type-at-runtime" class="smoth-scroll">Change chart type at runtime</a>

-* <a href="/using-with-javascript-libraries/vuejs/configuring-advanced-features-using-vuejs.html#update-chart-data-dynamically">Update chart data dynamically</a>
+* <a href="/using-with-javascript-libraries/vuejs/configuring-advanced-features-using-vuejs#update-chart-data-dynamically" class="smoth-scroll">Update chart data dynamically</a>

-* <a href="/using-with-javascript-libraries/vuejs/configuring-advanced-features-using-vuejs.html#update-chart-attributes-dynamically">Update chart attributes dynamically</a>
+* <a href="/using-with-javascript-libraries/vuejs/configuring-advanced-features-using-vuejs#update-chart-attributes-dynamically" class="smoth-scroll">Update chart attributes dynamically</a>

 ## Add annotations to the chart